Skip to main content

 Print/Save as PDF

-You’re likely here because you need to figure out what determines your tax filing status.
-Ultimately, this can determine how much taxes you pay.
-Whether you're single or not, your marital status on the last day of the tax year is what determines your status for the whole year.
+Whether you're single or married, your marital status on the last day of the tax year typically determines your tax filing status for the entire year.

 Parent-Icon